bennixm/javaxprogramming/README.md

 # Practice Repository for University

-Welcome to the GitHub repository for our university practice project!
-This repository is designed to help our teacher monitor individual progress and provide a collaborative space for students.
+Welcome to the GitHub repository for our university practice!
+This repository is designed to help our teacher monitor individual progress and provide a collaborative space for me.
 It contains Java exercises and other materials to reinforce programming and version control skills.

 ## Table of Contents